shiatsumat/bfs-prolog/README.md

 # bfs-prolog

-Breadth-first search Prolog-like tool with succinct implementation
+Breadth-first search Prolog-like tool with succinct implementation.

+With the power of breadth-first search, every solution is reachable within a finite step even when there are infinitely many solutions, unlike original Prolog using depth-first search.

+Technically, breadth-first search is implemented with lazy evalutation in OCaml.

 ## Installation

 Type `make` or `make bfs-prolog`.
-You need ocaml to compile from the source code.
+You need OCaml to compile from the source code.

 ## Usage